chhuang-one/sqxclib/doc/SqColumn.md

 	// ------ SqColumn members ------

+	// sql_type: map type to SQL data type.
+Don't map if this field is 0. int32_t       sql_type;
-	// size  : total number of digits is specified in size, or length of string int16_t       size;
+	// size  : total number of digits is specified in size, or length of string. int32_t       size;
-	// digits: number of digits after the decimal point. int16_t       digits;
+	// digits: number of digits after the decimal point, or 2nd parameter of SQL type. int32_t       digits;

 	const char   *default_value;    // DEFAULT